HypeCheck

 Organic Coconut Sugar

 Natural sweetener from coconut palms.
-Marketed as healthier than table sugar, but evidence is very limited.
+Slightly lower glycemic index than table sugar, but still sugar.

 weak